 Welcome to the Santorini Magic

 I wish I could do Santorini justice in this post.
-The pictures I attach still come up short.
+The pictures I attached still fall short.
 I feel my words are wholly inadequate to describe this extraordinary place and will fail to portray Santorini for the exceptional wonder it is; however, I will try, hoping to capture your curiosity along the way.

 What drew me to Greece